SNL mocks Adam Levine and Armie Hammer in first episode of new season

 Maroon 5 singer Adam Levine and actor Armie Hammer were both mocked for their recent sex scandals during the season premiere of Saturday Night Live.

-The pair were depicted as contestants on a game show titled ‘Send Something Normal’.
+The pair were depicted as contestants on a game show titled “Send Something Normal”.
 Host Miles Teller, appearing as game show host Halen Hardy, explained the rules: "The game is very simple.
 We have four male celebrity contestants, and all they have to do is reply to a woman's DM on Instagram in a way that is normal.
-And fellows, if you send a normal DM, you win $100 million.”
+And fellows, if you send a normal DM, you win $100m.”

 SNL cast member Mikey Day played Adam Levine while James Austin Johnson was cast as Armie Hammer.
 Also competing were Kenan Thompson as Neil DeGrasse Tyson and Bowen Yang as himself.